Scary Barbie: An Extremely Energetic, Long-Duration Tidal Disruption Event Candidate Without a Detected Host Galaxy at z = 0.995: Discussion

 The current non-detection of the host galaxy that would be required to host a SMBH motivates consideration of massive star explosion scenarios.
 The total emitted energy of almost 10$^{53}$~erg requires an energy source beyond standard neutrino-powered explosions.
 Superluminous SNe (SLSNe) are defined as events with absolute magnitudes less than $-21$ mag and have been observed as bright as $-23$ mag \citep{Gal-Yam12}.
 Their luminosities ($>7 \times 10^{43}$ erg\,s$^{-1}$) are greater by a factor of $\sim 10$ or more compared to normal SNe, and the additional energy is believed to be due to input from i) a central magnetar with a fast initial spin; ii) a pair-production instability explosion that synthesizes considerable amounts of radioactive isotopes including nickel yields of up to tens of solar masses \citep{HW02,Kasen11} (known as a pair instability SN; PISN); or iii) various scenarios of circumstellar interaction.

 The light curves of SLSN models powered by a magnetar presented in \citet{Kasen10} are comparable to those of AT\,2021lwx.
 However, peak luminosity of the most powerful events only reach $\sim 10^{43}$ erg\,s$^{-1}$.
+The energy estimated for AT 2021lwx is at least an order of magnitude grater than the maximum energy seen in SLSNe explosions \citep{GalYam2019}.
 Pair-instability supernovae (PISNe) presented in \citet{Kasen11} only approach $10^{44}$\,erg\,s$^{-1}$ at peak.

 Stars with zero-age main sequence mass (ZAMS) $\sim 70\mbox{--}140\,{M}_{\odot }$ are expected to become unstable and produce a series of energetic pulses and mass ejections before finally collapsing, called pulsational pair-instability supernovae (PPISNe).
 PPISNe give rise to a broad range of observable phenomena where the emitted radiation results from colliding shells \citep{Woosley2017PPISNe}.
 The most luminous events of \citet{Woosley2017PPISNe} emit less than $5 \times 10^{50}$ erg and only briefly exceed $10^{44}$ erg\,s$^{-1}$.
 However, more extreme scenarios of PPISNe may be possible.
 For example, in investigating ASASSN-15lh, \citet{Chatzopoulos16} modeled ejecta-circumstellar matter interaction scenarios involving a rapidly rotating pulsational pair–instability supernova progenitor where the energy peaked at $\sim 10^{45}$ erg\,s$^{-1}$.